Step-Size Stability in Stochastic Optimization: A Theoretical Perspective: Experiments

 \section{Experiments}

-The main objective of the experiment section is to verify whether the theoretical model developed in \cref{thm:last-iterate} is reflected in the real-world performance of \SGD{}, \SPS{}, \NGN{}, and \SPP{} for different learning tasks.
-This is meant in a \textbf{qualitative rather than quantitative} fashion, when looking at final training loss and bound as a function of the step size~$\alpha$.
+The main objective of the experiment section is to verify whether the theoretical results are reflected in the real-world performance of \SGD{}, \SPS{}, \NGN{}, and \SPP{} for different learning tasks.
+For simplicity, we always consider the bound $\Omega_T$ from \cref{thm:last-iterate}.
+We do this comparison in a \textbf{qualitative rather than quantitative} fashion, by looking at final training loss and bound as a function of the step size~$\alpha$.
 Note that for this purpose \emph{training stability} is our main interest rather than generalization properties.
 Hence, we usually display the training loss.
 We would like to stress that it is \emph{not} the goal of our experiments to convince the reader of the superior performance of \SPS{} or \NGN{}; their performance has been studied extensively for many deep learning tasks against competitive baselines \citep{Schaipp2024a,Islamov2025,Schaipp2023}.

 \paragraph{Finite-sum problems.} In all experiments, we consider the objective given as a finite sum over data points, that is $f(x) = \frac{1}{n} \sum_{i=1}^n f_i(x)$ for some $f_i:\R^d \to \R$.
 For batch size $b\in \N$, we can define $\mathcal{S}$ to be the set of all subsets of cardinality $b\in \N$ of $[n]$ ($s \in \mathcal{S}$ containing the indices of the batch).
 Now, for $s=\{j_1,\ldots,j_b\}$ define $f(x,s) := \frac{1}{b}\sum_{i=1}^b f_{j_i}(x)$.
 Then, if $s$ follows a uniform distribution, we obtain $\frac{1}{n}\sum_{i=1}^n f_i(x) = f(x)= \E_s[f(x,s)]$.